Elisabeth Höngen

 Elisabeth Höngen (7 December 1906 – 7 August 1997) was a German operatic mezzo-soprano and singing-actress.
-She was particularly associated with Richard Wagner and Richard Strauss roles, and with Verdi's Lady Macbeth.
+She was particularly associated with Wagner and Strauss roles, and with Verdi's Lady Macbeth.
 From 1947 onward she was one of the Vienna State Opera's most prominent artists for nearly 30 years.

 Career

-Höngen was born in Gevelsberg, Germany.
+Höngen was born on 7 December 1906 in Gevelsberg.
 She publicly performed as a violinist at age 15.

 She studied German and music at the University of Berlin and the Berlin State School of Music.
 Her voice teacher was Hermann Weißenborn in Berlin, the same teacher who trained Marga Höffgen's voice 15 years later.
 In 1933, Höngen made her debut at the Stadttheater Wuppertal.
 From 1935–1940 she sang at the Düsseldorf Opera including two guest performances in the Netherlands in 1934 and 1938.
-In 1937, she participated in the premiere of the opera Magnus Fahlander by Fritz von Borries.
+In 1937, she participated in the world premiere of the opera Magnus Fahlander by Fritz von Borries.
 From 1940 until 1943 she was a member of the Dresden opera.
 In 1943, she was invited to the Vienna State Opera where she stayed until her retirement.

-In 1947 and 1959–60 Höngen performed at La Scala in Milano, the Covent Garden Opera House in London, the Teatro Colón in Buenos Aires, the Grand Opéra in Paris, in Amsterdam, Zürich, Berlin und Munich.
+In 1947 and 1959–60 Höngen performed at La Scala in Milan, the Royal Opera House in London, the Teatro Colón in Buenos Aires, the Grand Opéra in Paris, in Amsterdam, Zürich, Berlin und Munich.
 From 1951–52 she worked at the Metropolitan Opera in New York.
-She sang at the Edinburgh Festival, and performed the Fricka und Waltraute in Richard Wagner's Nibelungenring at the Bayreuther Festspiele in 1951, as well as the Maggio Musicale Fiorentino in Florence.
+She sang at the Edinburgh Festival, and performed as both Fricka and Waltraute in Wagner Der Ring des Nibelungen at the Bayreuth Festival in 1951, as well as the Maggio Musicale Fiorentino in Florence.

 In 1957, she accepted a position as a professor at the Wiener Musikakademie while at the same time continuing her stage career.
 In 1965, she performed in Vienna, and at the Salzburger Festspiele.
 She left the Vienna State Opera in 1971.

-Höngen died in Vienna in August 1997 at the age of 91.
+Höngen died in Vienna on 7 August 1997 at the age of 90.

 Performances and roles

-Höngen appeared at the Salzburg Festival and the Bayreuth Festival, quickly establishing herself in roles such as Venus, Ortrud, Fricka, Erda, Waltraute, Herodias, Klytemnestra, Die Amme, and Clairon.
-She won considerable acclaim as Lady Macbeth, Eboli, Amneris, and Carmen.
-She sang the title role in Britten's The Rape of Lucretia, and Baba the Turk in Stravinsky's The Rake's Progress.
+Höngen appeared at the Salzburg Festival and the Bayreuth Festival, quickly establishing herself in Wagner roles such as Venus in Tannhäuser, Ortrud in Lohengrin, Fricka in Die Walküre, Erda in Siegfried, Waltraute in Götterdämmerung, and Strauss roles such as Herodias in Salome, Klytemnestra in Elektra, Nurse in Die Frau ohne Schatten, and Clairon in Capriccio.
+She won considerable acclaim as Verdi Lady Macbeth, Eboli in Don Carlos, Amneris in Aida, and as Bizet's Carmen.
+She also performed the title role of Britten's The Rape of Lucretia, and Baba the Turk in Stravinsky's The Rake's Progress.

 She made guest appearances at the Munich State Opera, the Royal Opera House in London, the Paris Opéra, La Scala in Milan, the Teatro Colón in Buenos Aires, and the Metropolitan Opera in New York.